 Why not?
 Well the rumor was because they weren’t interested in having one, unless it could be the best hotel credit card on the market.

-Two free nights at any Hyatt, worldwide!
-Sure, some hotel cards will reel you in with a promotion for a free stay but then when you dig into the fine print, you discover they only give it to you at their lowest level properties.
-That’s NOT the case with the Hyatt 2 free nights promotion.
-Take a look for yourself – there are NO sneaky exclusions in the application’s fine print!
+Sign-up bonus: Two free nights at any Hyatt, worldwide.
+Sure, some hotel cards will reel you in with a promotion for a free stay but then when you dig into the fine print, you discover they only give it to you at their lowest-level properties.
+That’s not the case with the Hyatt 2 free nights promotion.
+Take a look for yourself – there are NO sneaky exclusions in the application’s fine print.

 As you would expect, with the Hyatt Visa card you earn Hyatt Gold Passport points: